felipenoris/JuliaPackageWithRustDep.jl/README.md

 ## Returning a Rust Owned String to Julia

-In this example, the Rust generates a owned string with `rustdylib_generate_rust_owned_string` and the ownership it transfered to the Julia process.
+In this example, the Rust generates a owned string with `rustdylib_generate_rust_owned_string` and the ownership is transfered to the Julia process.

 After being consumed, the Julia process must transfer the ownership back to Rust by calling `rustdylib_free_rust_owned_string`, to let the memory be freed.